-I used my favorite sugar cookie recipe from Peggy Porschen's book "Pretty Party Cakes", and a Wilton cookie cutter to cut out the shapes.
+I used my favorite sugar cookie recipe, and a Wilton cookie cutter to cut out the shapes.
 Then I whipped up some royal icing (recipe from the same book), and decorated half of the cookies with white icing and the other half with a light-aqua icing, with yellow centers for both.

 I like to decorate my cookies by first piping an outline with stiff icing, then filling it in with runny icing of the same color.
 Once that dries for a few hours, then I like to pipe another border on top, and then pipe on any extra decorations (in this case, the yellow centers and the white accents).